Acute Exacerbation (Flare-up)

 What are the warning signs of a breathing emergency?

-- Very rapid breathing
+- Very fast breathing

-- Pale, grey, sweating
+- Pale, grey, or sweaty skin

-- Chest pain
+- Chest pain or pressure

 - Blue lips or fingers

-- Confusion
+- Confusion or drowsiness

-- Extreme shortness of breath
+- Severe shortness of breath

 If you or someone you love experiences a breathing emergency, call 911 and go to the nearest emergency department right away!
 The person having the breathing emergency should not drive.

 Learn more by downloading An Action Plan When your Symptoms Get Worse from Living Well with Pulmonary Fibrosis.
-(Note: Membership to this website is free, but website registration is required to access resources)
+(Note: Membership to this website is free, but a website registration is required to access resources)

 End-of-Life Care in Advanced Lung Disease